lakshminaraayana/support-metrics/README.md

    1. https://salty-shelf-26282.herokuapp.com/process/input1.json
    2. https://salty-shelf-26282.herokuapp.com/process/input2.json
    3. https://salty-shelf-26282.herokuapp.com/process/input3.json

+Basic Logic:
+1. Validate that an input is provided to parse.
+If no input (empty / null) then return.
+2. Deserialize the provided JSON string.
+3. Have a Map to track the each case (keyed by case_id and valued by time/hours)
+4. Begin tracking a case only If state == open or team == Runtime.
+    1. If string contains ”state”, check if the “to” is “open”
+    2. If string contains ”state”, check if the “to” changes from “open”,  if so stop tracking
+    3. If string contains ”assignee”, check if the “team” is “Runtime”
+        1. If string contains ”assignee”, check if the “team” changes from “Runtime”
+        1. If team is "Runtime" then check if the ”assignee” changes.
+5. When the above conditions are true start incrementing the time/hours until either the state or the team changes or assignee changes for the runtime team.
+6. Build a JSON string with the the case_id from the map and their values.

  Scenarios Tested:
  1. Pass a valid JSON file and assert the right hours were calculated for a single case.